The Importance Of Exercise After Upper Extremity Lymphedema

-At their Houston and Connecticut practices, Dr. Fusi and Dr. Craig treat patients with restorative surgery that enhances quality of life through:
+At their Houston practice, Dr. Fusi and Dr. Craig treat patients with restorative surgery that enhances quality of life through:

 - Vascularized Lymph Node Transfer: Moving healthy lymph nodes to the upper extremities to enable the drainage of lymph fluid.

 - Lymphovenous Bypass: Connecting different lymphatic vessels to create a new pathway for fluid to drain.

 While these treatments are still in their nascent stages, Dr. Fusi and Dr. Craig have performed numerous surgeries to improve patient comfort and quality of life.
 The continued practice of exercise, monitored by a physical therapist, is a helpful adjunct to staying healthy and active after surgery to ensure success.

 Similar to a patient who has had a heart attack, Houston patients who have upper extremity lymphedema should work on strengthening their bodies to prevent future problems from emerging.
 Many experts believe that exercise is the key to improving the function of your arms after surgery.

 At the early stages of exercise, it is critical to consult your physical therapist to understand which exercises are best for strengthening muscles.
 Houston patients with upper extremity lymphedema have been known to benefit from:

 - Increased flexibility.
 Gentle yoga can help you stretch comfortably at a slow pace that focuses on postures intended for all levels.

 - Strength training.
 With light weights or resistance machines that concentrate on the upper body.